nicksavill/DEB_development/Week_by_week.md

 ### Week 9: Principles of data presentation
 Coding and principles for communicating data to, for example, avoid misleading or difficult to interpret figures
-Recorded lecture on data presentation
-Workshop developing posters
+Recorded lecture on data presentation, examples of good and bad practise Workshop developing posters
 Weekly quiz